mmmlab/cogsp-lab-code/VisualSTM/VisualSTM-README.md

 positions.
 3. There are no introductory responses, nor any indication of the response key mapping.
 These need to be added.

+----notes in MacOS
+-seems to work
+-fixation point?